 Public Sector Fundamentals Skill Set

-The Public Sector Fundamentals Skill Set is an extract from the Certificate IV in Government and will provide graduates with an introduction to working in Government and how this relates to their individual workplaces.
+The Public Sector Fundamentals Skill Set is an extract from the Certificate IV in Government and will provide you with an introduction to working in Government and how this relates to your individual workplace.

 The program is to be completed by attending face-to-face training and undertaking training online.
-There will also be on-the-job training in the workplace, all of which will assist the graduates in developing the foundation skills and knowledge required to work effectively as a South Australian public sector employee.
+There will also be on-the-job training in the workplace, all of which will assist you in developing the foundation skills and knowledge required to work effectively as a South Australian public sector employee.

 The Certificate IV level uses terminology such as:

 The pitch is to contribute, participate and to identify not to manage or be held responsible for outcomes.
 The level is expected to receive guidance and direction from supervisors/managers.

 You will require support from workplace managers, colleagues and specialist staff (e.g. Workplace Safety Representatives) when completing your learning tasks and assessments.